Finite-Time Decoupled Convergence in Nonlinear Two-Time-Scale Stochastic Approximation: Introduction

 \paragraph{Notation} For a vector $x$, $\| x \|$ denotes the Euclidean norm; for a matrix $A$, $\| A \|$ to denote the spectral norm.
 We use $o(\cdot)$, $\OM(\cdot)$, $\Omega(\cdot)$, and $\Theta(\cdot)$ to hide universal constants and $\widetilde{\OM}(\cdot)$ to hide both universal constants and log factors.
 We denote $\max\{a,b\}$ as $a \vee b$ and $\min\{a, b \}$ as $a \wedge b$.
 The ceiling function $\lceil \cdot \rceil$ denotes the smallest integer greater than or equal to the input number.
 For two non-negative numbers $a$ and $b$, $a \lesssim b$ ($a \propto b$) indicates the existence of a positive number $C$ such that $a \le Cb$ ($a = Cb$) with $C$ depending on parameters of no interest.
 For two positive sequence $\{ a_n \}$ and $\{ b_n \}$, $a_n \sim b_n$ signifies $\lim_{n \to \infty} a_n / b_n = 1$.
 By $\overset{a.s.}{\rightarrow}$ we denote almost sure convergence; by $\overset{d}{\rightarrow}$ we denote the convergence in distribution.
 We abbreviate $\{ 1,2,\dots, n \}$ as $[n]$.

 \paragraph{Organization} The remainder of this paper is organized as follows.
-Section~\ref{sec:prelim:assump} presents the basic assumptions.
-Sections~\ref{sec:decouple} and \ref{sec:expe} focus on theoretical analysis and numerical results, respectively.
-Section~\ref{sec:conclude} provides the conclusion.
-Additional related work and examples are included in the appendices due to space limitations.
+Section~\ref{sec:prelim} introduces several motivating examples and the basic assumptions.
+The main theoretical results are presented in Section~\ref{sec:decouple}, with the proof framework outlined in Section~\ref{sec:decouple:sketch}.
+Section~\ref{sec:expe} illustrates some numerical results, and Section~\ref{sec:conclude} concludes the paper.
+Detailed proofs are provided in the appendices.